"The beauty of the soul is known in the face"

 Climbing the palms without ladders or ropes is difficult and dangerous but because of their caste, nalavar have problems finding other work.
 Sri Lanka’s brutal civil war ended in 2009 but ethnic discrimination continues: a new tax targets the palmyra toddy gathered by northern Tamils while toddy gathered by southern Sinhalese is exempt.
 This fiscal discrimination threatens the livelihoods of some of the most disadvantaged members of the society.
 “I wouldn’t want my son to do this work,” one tapper told us, but “it is good work to do well.”

-A collaboration between two independent photographers, the project highlights the dignity with which the toddy tappers face these growing hardships.
+- Shot in collaboration with Marcus Q. Rhinelander, the project highlights the dignity with which the toddy tappers face these growing hardships.